Questionable cause

 The questionable cause—also known as causal fallacy, false cause, or non causa pro causa ("non-cause for cause" in Latin)—is a category of informal fallacies in which the cause or causes is/are incorrectly identified.
 In other words, it is a fallacy of reaching a conclusion that one thing caused another, simply because they are regularly associated.

 Questionable cause can be logically reduced to: "A is regularly associated with B; therefore, A causes B."

-For example: "Every time I score an A on the test its a sunny day.
+For example: "Every time I score an A on the test it's a sunny day.
 Therefore the sunny day causes me to score well on the test."
 Here is the example the two events may coincide or correlate, but have no causal connection.